-Business Income and Extra Expense or BIEE is a coverage that can help you and your business if ever that your business needs to close temporarily due to natural disaster or fire.
+Business Income and Extra Expense or BIEE is a coverage that can help you and your business if ever your business needs to close temporarily due to a natural disaster or fire.
 Traveler’s BOP can both cover the loss of revenue caused by these perils as well as help your business get back when you are ready to open the business again.

 How Much Does Pet Care Worker Insurance Cost?

 The average cost of a standard General Liability Insurance policy for a small business for a pet care worker like you ranges from $28 to $40 per month.